A new strategic plan, with a new Manager and 25 staff are working to protect Pompeii.

 The ministerial programme ICT Culture – in which Italy is acting as a landmark at European level – is mainly focused on promoting digital cultural contents on the web.
 Other programmes, like Internetculturale and Culturaitalia – as well as the European project Michael (see chapter 3.4.3), in which Italy is actively participating – are aimed at fostering the digital accessibility of heritage, libraries and archives.
 The same goes with the recently launched programme "500 youngsters for culture" (see above).
 Furthermore, according to a recent agreement with Google to make Italy's main sites more accessible through the digital programme Google Street View, thefirst site to be made accessible is Pompei.

-Alongside "virtual" access, wider issues of cultural attendance and participation have been addressed by the DG for the Valorisation of Cultural Heritage since its creation in 2009 (see chapter 2.3 and chapter 3.2).
+Alongside "virtual" access, wider issues of cultural attendance and participation have been addressed by the DG for the Valorisation of Cultural Heritage (see chapter 2.3 and chapter 3.2).
 While Art.
-6 of the Heritage and Landscape Codex generally defines the key goals of "valorisation" as "promoting the knowledge of cultural heritage and guaranteeing the best possible conditions for its public utilisation and enjoyment, including on the part of people with disabilities", the challenge remains how to nurture a deeper heritage awareness through programmes and activities aiming not only to increase attendance figures, but also (and most significantly) to initiate a new, closer relationship with diverse audiences, by listening and giving voice to the needs, expectations, and knowledge systems of individuals and communities.
-In order to respond to this challenge, the DG for the Valorisation carried out a preliminary survey of existing data and information (see, inter alias, Fondazione Fitzcarraldo 2011 and Parca 2012) to identify key weaknesses in the promotion and valorisation of Italian heritage, and develop a set of strategies and guidelines to redress them.
+6 of the Heritage and Landscape Codex generally defines the key goals of "valorisation" as "promoting the knowledge of cultural heritage and guaranteeing the best possible conditions for its public utilisation and enjoyment, including on the part of people with disabilities", the challenge remains how to nurture a deeper heritage awareness through programmes and activities aiming not only to increase attendance figures, but also (and most significantly) to initiate a new, closer relationship with diverse audiences, by listening and giving voice to the needs and expectations of individuals and communities.
+In order to respond to this challenge, a preliminary survey of existing data and information was carried out (see, inter alias, Fondazione Fitzcarraldo 2011 and Parca 2012) to identify key weaknesses and develop a set of strategies and guidelines to redress them.

 Strategies resulting from these studies are aimed at improving the accessibility, comfort, and cultural supply in heritage institutions through better orientation and information systems (from panels and captions to audio-guides) and through ad hoc services for special audiences; at promoting heritage through communication campaigns; at improving international agreements for the promotion of Italian heritage abroad; at organising heritage education programmes aimed at all audiences, also by means of new technologies.